What is pronation, over-pronation, and flat feet of the foot?

 What is the actual cause of over-pronation?

 Specifically in the case of over-pronation, the gluteus medius being weak/weaker than it should be.
 The gluteus medius is located underneath the gluteus maximus and is a primary hip abductor muscle.
 It’s role is to provide stability to the hip and knee whilst walking, running, jumping and squatting.
-Weakness in this muscle can be associated with lower limb musculoskeletal injuries such as ankle and knee pain, as well as affecting the body further up the chain, causing back pain.
+Exercises like the band walk, which can be performed with a resistance band, are effective for strengthening these muscle groups and reducing overpronation.
+Weakness in this muscle can be associated with lower limb musculoskeletal injuries such as ankle and knee pain, as well as affecting the body further up the chain, causing back pain

 gluteus